Demi Rose Showcases Her Perky Assets & Shapely Midsection In Seaside Bikini Snap

-Runway star and social media sensation Demi Rose teased her 15.7 million followers on Instagram over the weekend with a particularly eye-popping new picture.
-In the sultry Sunday update, the 25-year-old was shown posing in a tiny, two-piece swimsuit that packed as much or more visual punch than her stunning seaside surroundings.
+Runway star and social media sensation Demi Rose teased her 15.7 million followers on Instagram over the weekend with an eye-popping new picture.
+In the sultry Sunday update, the 25-year-old was shown posing in a tiny two-piece swimsuit that arguably packed more visual punch than her stunning seaside surroundings.

-Demi was snapped aboard a boat with rippling blue-green waters, a partially cloudy sky and a large, rocky cliff face filling the frame behind her.
-Meanwhile, her diminutive frame and its winding proportions were both ably clothed and pleasingly accentuated by a classic, triangle-cut top and matching, coral-hued bikini bottoms that left little to the imagination.
+Demi was snapped aboard a boat with rippling blue-green waters, a partially cloudy sky and a large rocky cliff face filling the frame behind her.
+Meanwhile, her diminutive frame and its winding proportions was pleasingly accentuated by a classic triangle-cut top and matching, coral-hued bikini bottoms that left little to the imagination.

-In the caption, she expressed her love for “island life” with a single heart emoji; the geotag indicated that the picture had been taken at Es Vedrà, just off the coast of the larger Spanish isle of Ibiza.
-And while the location is one of Demi’s frequent hangout spots, her latest offering may have been one of the steamier snaps to come out of an excursion there.
+In the caption, she expressed her love for "island life" with a single heart emoji; the geotag indicated that the picture had been taken at Es Vedrà, just off the coast of the larger Spanish isle of Ibiza.
+While the location is one of Demi's frequent hangout spots, her latest offering may have been one of the steamier snaps to come out of an excursion there.

 In any case, her fans were clearly well-nourished by her latest serving of eye candy.
 Less than an hour after her post went live, it had already accrued well over 160,000 likes.
 Furthermore, the comments section was bombarded with several hundred replies, the majority of which came in the form of virtual catcalls.